ExpediaGroup/styx/docs/developer-guide/api-overview.md

 facilitates asynchronous event handling, modelled after Rx [observables](http://reactivex.io/documentation/observable.html).

-However `rx.Observable` is very generic reactive stream abstraction.
+However `rx.Observable` is a very generic reactive stream abstraction.
 The `StyxObservable` is an observable that has been adapted for the specific Styx use case, which is of processing live network data streams.